 - Consider your specific body type, work habits, and existing pain patterns when selecting from budget-friendly options

-The economic impact is staggering too.
+The data backs this up.
 Poor workplace ergonomics contribute to over $50 billion in lost productivity annually, with back injuries being the leading cause of missed work days.
-But here’s the encouraging part: investing in proper seating can dramatically reduce these issues, and you don’t need to spend thousands to see real results.
+But here’s the encouraging part: proper seating can dramatically reduce these issues.
+I’ve seen it in my own experience and in the research.

 Essential Features Every Back-Friendly Chair Must Have